Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs cannot seem to resist the smell of seafood.
 Whether you are enjoying a plate of sushi, a piece of salmon, or a meal of crab legs, you have probably caught your dog sitting on the sidelines, licking their lips and staring at you intently.
 Your pooch may have even stolen a piece of fish off your kitchen counter or your dinner plate in the past.
 So, you may be wondering: Can dogs eat seafood?
 Is seafood safe for your dog overall?

-The answer to this question is essentially yes, but there are risks and dangers that you should know about before you start treating your furry family member to fish.
-There are also certain types of fish that you should avoid for various reasons.
-Here is everything that you need to know about feeding fish to your dog.
+The answer to this question is essentially yes, in moderation and if prepared appropriately, but there are many precautions you need to take, as well as being aware of risks and dangers before you start treating your furry family member to seafood.
+There are also certain types of seafood that you should avoid for various reasons.
+Here is everything that you need to know about feeding seafood to your dog.

 The Benefits of Feeding Seafood to Dogs